Using Hyatt Points at SLH Hotels Is Great, but Here’s How to Check for the Best Deal When You’re Paying Cash

 Last year, Hyatt acquired Two Roads Hospitality and will integrate those hotels into their program later this year.
 They also partnered with Small Luxury Hotels of the World (SLH) and you can already use and earn Hyatt points at 167 SLH locations.

-It’s great to have more options to redeem Hyatt points or the Category 1 to 4 free night certificates you can earn with The World Of Hyatt Credit Card.
+It’s great to have more options to redeem Hyatt points or the Category 1 to 4 free night certificates you can earn with World of Hyatt Credit Card.
 But are SLHs a good option for earning Hyatt points on cash stays?

 Hyatt SLH Partnership